Waking up with blurry vision?

 2. Ocular Allergies

 If you are waking up with blurry vision in one eye or both eyes, eye allergies might be the reason.
 Your eyes may become dry, watery, itchy, or swollen, which then could make you wake up with blurry vision in the morning.
 If you are allergic to dust mites, pet dander, and detergent used to wash the bedding, it is possible to have blurry vision along with other symptoms of eye allergy.

 If you have a habit of sleeping with a fan on, it is not good for eye health.
 The movement of air dries out the skin and eyes.
 The temperature might help you to have a good night, but this might be the major cause of eye irritation and you might be waking up with blurry vision.

 You could have floppy eyelids if you sleep on your face and have blurry vision when you wake up.
 The upper eyelids lose elasticity.
 To avoid this, try to seep on your back.

 5. Corneal disorders

-Certain corneal disorders like corneal edema and dystrophies become prominent in comparatively hypoxic environment of the cornea during sleep.
+Certain corneal disorders like corneal edema and dystrophies become prominent in the comparatively hypoxic environment of the cornea during sleep.
 These are characterized by a painless cloudy vision in the morning and vision improves gradually when cornea gets sufficient oxygen throughout the day.

 6. Drinking alcohol